Skip to content

 • Only log HTTP requests (+ cron requests) — logs all requests including cron.
 No blocking done.

 • Smart block — logs non cron HTTP requests and blocks request using following rules.
+(View how blocking works with examples)

 1. Page processing time exceeded 3 seconds.